 Use of AI and Analytics by Law Firms

-- Review documents and contracts– AI can review documents and flag them as relevant to a case.
-Once a certain type of document is found to be relevant, the algorithms used in AI can get to work to find other documents that are similarly relevant.
-The algorithms will easily search for cases with the same material facts and related law.
+AI can review documents and flag them as relevant to a case.
+Once AI finds a specific document as relevant, AI algorithms can begin searching for other papers that are similarly relevant.
+The algorithms will easily search for cases with the same material facts and related laws.
 This takes a lot of burden off lawyers.
-AI can reach conclusions faster than humans and with fewer mistakes that are often overlooked by the human eye.
-This will also increase consistency in contract creation so that errors are removed at the first instance.
+AI can arrive at judgments faster than humans and with fewer errors that humans often miss.
+This will help improve contract uniformity, reducing the number of errors at the beginning.

 Future of AI in Law Firms

 Lawyers will start capitalizing on AI on a large scale within years.
-All the law firms will be automated and will adapt to the new technology.
-In order to compete with other law firms and offer better services to its clients, the need for using AI will be felt more in the future by all types of law firms.
-AI has already made so much progress in the west that a law firm in the US has employed world’s first artificial intelligence lawyer, which will use the robot to assist its various teams in legal research.
+All the law firms will adapt to automation and new technology.
+To compete with other law firms and offer better services, they will need to adopt AI in the future.
+AI has already made so much progress in the west that a law firm in the US has employed the world’s first artificial intelligence lawyer, which will use the robot to assist its various teams in legal research.

-The robot is called ‘ROSS’ and is built upon Watson, IBM’s cognitive computer.
-Lawyers can ask the robot their research questions, and it then goes through relevant law, looks at the evidence and then reaches a meaningful conclusion with the support of Watson’s cognitive computing and natural language processing capabilities.
+‘Ross’ is the name of the robot and was built upon Watson, IBM’s cognitive computer.
+Lawyers can ask the robot their research questions, and it then goes through relevant law, looks at the evidence, and then reaches a meaningful conclusion with the support of Watson’s cognitive computing and natural language processing capabilities.
 Such progress in AI clearly shows that personal assistants will reduce the burden on a lawyer and will help them enhance their abilities.

 AI has brought a lot of changes in the legal industry.
-Some lawyers are still skeptical about the relevance of results produced by AI and concerned about the protection of data from hackers, but once they are used to it, all doubts will be removed.
-AI can put a lot of lawyers out of business is also a big concern, but the legal system is much more than just some straightforward coding.
-AI is yet to become common in India, but in the near future, all law firms will be seen using it because of the immense benefits it can provide.
+Some lawyers are still hesitant about the significance of AI-generated results.
+They worry about data security, but once they will accept it, all doubts will vanish.
+A major concern is that AI will knock many lawyers out of business.
+Somehow, the legal system is considerably more than simple code.
+AI is yet to become common in India, but in the near future, all law firms will use it.
+As of the immense benefits it can provide.